stefan-jansen/machine-learning-for-trading/10_bayesian_machine_learning/README.md

 The notebook [updating_conjugate_priors](01_updating_conjugate_priors.ipynb) demonstrates how to use a conjugate prior to update price movement estimates from S&P 500 samples.

-### Approximate Inference: Stochastic vs Deterministic Approaches
+### Deterministic and stochastic approximate inference

 For most models of practical relevance, it will not be possible to derive the exact posterior distribution analytically and compute expected values for the latent parameters.

 Although for some applications the posterior distribution over unobserved parameters will be of interest, most often it is primarily required to evaluate expectations, e.g. to make predictions.
 In such situations, we can rely on approximate inference:
-- Stochastic techniques based on Markov Chain Monte Carlo (MCMC) sampling have popularized the use of Bayesian methods across many domains.
+- **Stochastic techniques** based on Markov Chain Monte Carlo (MCMC) sampling have popularized the use of Bayesian methods across many domains.
 They generally have the property to converge to the exact result.
 In practice, sampling methods can be computationally demanding and are often limited to small-scale problems.
     - [A Conceptual Introduction to Hamiltonian Monte Carlo](https://arxiv.org/pdf/1701.02434.pdf), Michael Betancourt, 2018
     - [The No-U-Turn Sampler: Adaptively Setting Path Lengths in Hamiltonian Monte Carlo](https://arxiv.org/abs/1111.4246), Matthew D. Hoffman, Andrew Gelman, 2011
     - [ML, MAP, and Bayesian — The Holy Trinity of Parameter Estimation and Data Prediction](https://engineering.purdue.edu/kak/Trinity.pdf)

-- Deterministic methods called variational inference or variational Bayes are based on analytical approximations to the posterior distribution and can scale well to large applications.
+- **Deterministic methods** called variational inference or variational Bayes are based on analytical approximations to the posterior distribution and can scale well to large applications.
 They make simplifying assumptions, e.g., that the posterior factorizes in a particular way or it has a specific parametric form such as a Gaussian.
 Hence, they do not generate exact results and can be used as complements to sampling methods.
     - [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf), David Blei et al, 2018

 ## Probabilistic Programming with PyMC3